 Before the party, follow the step by step instructions to place the clues around your home and garden.
 When the kids arrive everything's set up so there's no need to stress about getting everything done at once.

-Print as normal 4x6 photos or A4.
-Looks amazing and super easy.
+Print as normal 4x6 photos or on your home printer.

 This easy escape game kit bridges that gap and allows you to craft a super rewarding experience for your crew.
-The puzzles have been designed with this goal in mind and are ideally suited to 9-10 year olds.
+The puzzles have been designed with this goal in mind and are ideally suited to 6-8-year-olds.

-"I used the kids escape room package this weekend with a group of 10-year-olds, and it was a huge hit, took just under an hour for them to do, and I would highly recommend for this age group."
+"I used the kids escape room package this weekend, and it was a huge hit, took just under an hour for them to do, and I would highly recommend for this age group."

 Thanks to Lesley Gillen for sending in these pics of her party.